-James Zachos, 1 Mark Pagani, 1 Lisa Sloan, 1 Ellen Thomas, 2,3 Katharina Billups 4
+James Zachos, 1\ Mark Pagani, 1 Lisa Sloan, 1 Ellen Thomas, 2,3 Katharina Billups 4

 Since 65 million years ago (Ma), Earth's climate has undergone a significant and complex evolution, the finer details of which are now coming to light through investigations of deep-sea sediment cores.
-This evolution includes gradual trends of warming and cooling driven by tectonic processes on time scales of 105 to 107 years, rhythmic or periodic cycles driven by orbital processes with 104- to 106-year cyclicity, and rare rapid aberrant shifts and extreme climate transients with durations of 103 to 105 years.
+This evolution includes gradual trends of warming and cooling driven by tectonic processes on time scales of 10 to 10 years, rhythmic or periodic cycles driven by orbital processes with 104- to 106-year cyclicity, and rare rapid aberrant shifts and extreme climate transients with durations of 103 to 10 years.
 Here, recent progress in defining the evolution of global climate over the Cenozoic Era is reviewed.
 We focus primarily on the periodic and anomalous components of variability over the early portion of this era, as constrained by the latest generation of deep-sea isotope records.
 We also consider how this improved perspective has led to the recognition of previously unforeseen mechanisms for altering climate.

 Through study of sedimentary archives, it has become increasingly apparent that during much of the last 65 million years and beyond, Earth's climate system has experienced continuous change, drifting from extremes of expansive warmth with ice-free poles, to extremes of cold with massive continental ice-sheets and polar ice caps.
 Such change is not unexpected, because the primary forces that drive long-term climate, Earth's orbital geometry and plate tectonics, are also in perpetual motion.
-Much of the higher frequency change in climate (104) to 105 years) is generated by periodic and quasi-periodic oscillations in Earth's orbital parameters of eccentricity, obliquity, and precession that affect the distribution and amount of incident solar energy (Fig. 1) (1).
-Whereas eccentricity affects climate by modulating the amplitude of precession and thus influencing the total annual/seasonal
+Much of the higher frequency change in climate (10) to 10 years) is generated by periodic and quasi-periodic oscillations in Earth's orbital parameters of eccentricity, obliquity, and precession that affect the distribution and amount of incident solar energy (Fig. 1) (1).
+Whereas eccentricity affects climate by modulating the amplitude of precession and thus influencing the total annual/seasonal solar energy budget, obliquity changes the latitudinal distribution of insolation.
+Because the orbital parameters vary with distinct tempos that remain stable for tens of millions of years (2), they provide a steady and, hence, predictable pacing of climate.

-Santa Cruz, CA 95064, USA.
-2Department of Earth and Environmental Sciences, Wesleyan University, Middletown, CT 06459, USA.
+Earth Sciences Department, University of California, Santa Cruz, CA 95064, USA.
+Department of Earth and Environmental Sciences, Wesleyan University, Middletown, CT 06459, USA.
 3Center for the Study of Global Change, Yale University, New Haven, CT 06520-8105, USA.
 4College of Marine Studies, University of Delaware, Lewes, DE 19958, USA.